itsSauravK/Kickstarter-using-ethereum/readme.md

-# Ethereum project with ReactJS frontend
+# Ethereum project with NextJS frontend

 ## Instructions to run the project